khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 Unless stated otherwise, all values are reported as mean ± standard deviation.
 For most common tests, the type of a test is indicated by the subscript for its reported p-value: p_t for a two-sample t-test with two tails and unequal variances; p_t1 for a one-sample two-tail t-test; p_r for a Pearson correlation test; p_binom for a one-tail binomial test, and p_F for the analysis of variance (ANOVA, ANCOVA, multilinear regression).

-Note also that in this paper we consistely describe adjacency matrices as they are used in computational neuroscience, where w_{ji} is a weight of an edge coming from node i to node j, which is different from how adjacency matrices are used in graph theory, where A_{ji} would typically mean an edge from node j to node i.
+Note also that in this paper we consistely describe adjacency matrices as they are used in computational neuroscience, where w_{ji} is a weight of an edge coming from node i to node j, which is different from how adjacency matrices are used in graph theory, where A_{ji} would typically mean an edge from node j to node i (and so W = A^\top).

 ## Experiments